 Did you work as a mechanic and managed to make a disgruntled client return?
 Did you help manage the parent’s group at your kid’s class?
-Include these experiences to the resume.
+Include these experiences in the customer service representative resume.

 How to format a customer service resume

 Sometimes the form matters just as well as the content.
-Here’s how to write your resume to make the most of it.
+Here’s how to write your customer service representative resume to make the most of it.